csomakk/r2e/README.md

 # r2e

-Original
+Englified
 yeah.
 unfortunately.
-some young guys used to protest against the Olympic for make their name in politic and found a new party. they did not feel our nation strong and brave enough to make big think.
+some youngsters protested against hosting to make their name known in politics and to found a new party. they weren't feeling our nation strong enough to ??????.